Skip to content

 pre-commit -h

-python3 -m pip install pre-commit
+pip install pre-commit

 pre-commit install

-will install pre-commit as a Git pre-commit hook.
-When pre-commit is a hook, it will run on all of the files you have changed before allowing a commit -- if any changes are identified, they will be fixed and you will need to re-add the files that pre-commit has changed.
+which will install pre-commit as a Git pre-commit hook.
+When pre-commit is a hook, it will run on all of the files you have changed before allowing a commit -- if any problems are identified, they will be fixed and you will need to re-add the files that pre-commit has changed.

 Adding two files